atharvsharma1998/Hawaii-food-bank-data/README.md

 # Hawaii-food-bank-data

-> **Note:** This data was manually entered and may be susceptible to human mislabeling or errors.
+> **Note:** This data was manually entered and may be susceptible to human mislabeling, errors.
+Additionally, it might be outdated.
 If you find any inaccuracies, feel free to report them.

 ## Food Bank CSV Documentation